© 2021 MOVE Colorado | All rights reserved

-To change policy and gain new members, Move Colorado needs a strategic approach to marketing and outreach.
+To change policy and gain new members, Move Colorado needs a strategic approach to education and outreach.
 Join this Committee to promote Move Colorado through clear and insightful communications to a diverse group of audiences – members, the general public, the media, elected officials and transportation leaders.

 This Committee needs people to: prepare social media and/or web content, edit materials, forge relationships with regional key communicators, coordinate outreach events, draft outreach copy, design collateral.

 This committee is the background to all of Move Colorado’s forward-facing efforts.
 Join this Committee to help with all of the behind-the-scenes work necessary for success including, budgeting, recording the history of the organization and more.